simonwb98/SCP1-lab/README.md

 # SCP1-lab
-(Some of) Our Code for the Semiconductor Physics 1 lab module.
+Our Code (or some of it) for the Semiconductor Physics 1 lab module.